The Sunnah of Social Media?November 2, 2019 2023-08-11 12:47

 We know the Quran is an incredible resource from advice on relationships, and inheritance to cleanliness and behavior.
-This is not to mention all the scientific miracles that only became known as such hundreds of years later.
+This is not to mention all the scientific miracles that were only discovered hundreds of years later.

-So what does the Quran say about social media behavior?
+So what does the Quran say about how to deal and engage with social media?
 How does a Muslim navigate that sea within the bounds of Islam?

-In Surah An-Nur, Allah says: "Tell the believing men to lower their gaze (from looking at forbidden things), …"
+In Surat An-Nur, Allah says: “Tell the believing men to lower their gaze (from looking at forbidden things), …”

-We 'feed' ourselves content that can often not only make us and our lives feel inadequate.
+We ‘feed’ ourselves content that can often make our lives feel inadequate.
 The advice to lower our gaze has a significant meaning if we are to protect our hearts.

-The first of the 40 Nawawi hadeeth states that "actions are judged by intentions."
+The first of the 40 Nawawi hadith states that “actions are judged by intentions.”
 With the online world full of stimuli and distraction, our mind hops from one story to another and we may lose sight of time and purpose.
-Being conscious of this and ensuring that we are acting with (good) intention is a great way to take benefit and limit the harms.
+Being conscious of this and ensuring that we are acting with (good) intention is a great way to take benefit and limit the harm.

 Of the many sunnah etiquettes of giving advice is to make sure we advise a person in private and conceal their sins.
-If you see something that you disagree with on Facebook, it's unlikely your public comment will make a difference to the person's understanding because it probably comes across as disingenuous.
-If you're sincerely seeking to advise someone, than do so in private as it will almost always have more impact.
-Not only are you able to connect with them on a personal level, you are also able to purify your intention as you aren't doing it to put up a public debate.
+If you see something that you disagree with on Facebook, it’s unlikely your public comment will make a difference to the person’s understanding because it probably comes across as disingenuous, patronizing, or “holier than thou.”
+If you’re sincerely seeking to advise someone, then do so in private as it will almost always have more impact.
+Not only are you able to connect with them on a personal level, you are also able to purify your intention as you aren’t doing it to put up a public debate.

-The saying 'only dead fish go with the flow' is an important one for Muslims.
-With the world evolving and new technologies and eases at our fingertips it is important we reflect on our behavior and not simply flow like dead fish.
-Whatever the majority is doing is certainly not the best way, and will become increasingly less so.
-We must be active not passive members of the environment, culture and society at large if we are to make the best of our limited time on this Earth.
+The saying ‘only dead fish go with the flow’ is an important one for Muslims.
+With the world evolving and new technologies and ease at our fingertips it is important we reflect on our behavior and not simply flow like dead fish.
+Whatever the majority is doing with social media is not the best guide to morality.
+We must be active.
+We cannot passively sit by as members of the environment, culture and society at large if we are to make the best of our limited time on this Earth.